AI crawler access check

 Check If AI Crawlers Can Access Your Website

-Test GPTBot, ClaudeBot, PerplexityBot, Google-Extended, OAI-SearchBot, robots.txt, headers, meta robots, sitemap, and llms.txt in one transparent report.
+Test GPTBot, ClaudeBot, PerplexityBot, Google-Extended, OAI-SearchBot, robots.txt, headers, meta robots, sitemap, llms.txt, and user-triggered fetcher context in one transparent report.

 What it checks